phlogisticfugu/bradito.me-site/src/content/blog/reverse-pareto.md

 There will be more and more hard problems that take an increasing amount effort to move the needle the next 1%.
 In Generative AI, we're already seeing concerns with hallucinations, model safety and security, and challenges in [performance measurement](https://www.anthropic.com/index/evaluating-ai-systems).
-The issue is that even after solving these, there will be more concerns to discover and solve.
+The issue is that even after solving these, there will be more problems to discover and solve.

 ## Strategic Solution